privy-open-source/nuapi/README.md

 ## Features

 <!-- Highlight some of the features your module provide here -->
+- ✅ Using Fetch instead of XHR
 - ✅ Built-in adapter for Dedupe, and Priority Queue request.
-- ✅ Composible hook for Axios interceptors.
+- ✅ Composable hook for Axios interceptors.

 ## Compabilities